-Some academic Schools use interviews to assess applications.
-Where this is the case, they may interview all candidates whose UCAS applications meet their academic criteria, or they may interview only a proportion of candidates, for example where the UCAS application does not provide enough information to make a decision, where applicants are presenting non-standard qualifications, or where the applicant is a mature candidate.
+Some academic Schools use interviews or additional assessments such as maths tests to assess applications.
+Where this is the case, they may interview all candidates whose applications meet their academic criteria, or they may interview only a proportion of candidates, for example where the application does not provide enough information to make a decision, where applicants are presenting non-standard qualifications, or where the applicant is a mature candidate.